Rexjurgoran/OBS-PnP-Overlay/README.md

 # Pen and Paper overlay for OBS
 Small overlay for displaying Pen and Paper character info with OBS.

+If you encounter any errors or miss any features, please open an issue.

 ## How to include
 * Add a browser source in OBS